avaframe/AvaFrame/docs/moduleAna1Tests.rst

 Results of the analytic solution of the problem.
 Dictionary with:

 * T: real time array
-* f, g and there first derivative: time solution of the transformed variables
+* f, g and their first derivative: time solution of the transformed variables

 getSimiSolParameters
 ~~~~~~~~~~~~~~~~~~~~~